dr-jam/GameplayProgramming/GameProject.md

 ### Accessibility and Usability Design

 You are responsible for ensuring that your game can be played and understood by the widest possible audience.
 This includes evaluating input schemes, color contrast, text readability, and overall user comprehension.
-You will document the accessibility features implemented in your game—such as scalable UI elements, clear tutorials, or color-blind–safe palettes—and describe how they improve usability.
+You will document the accessibility features implemented in your game (e.g., scalable UI elements, clear tutorials, or color-blind–safe palettes) and describe how they improve usability.
 Your report should include before-and-after examples or screenshots showing design changes made to support a broader range of players.

 ### Performance Optimization